04 February 2012 - 3:20 pm NZ time

 John Trimmer as Don Quixote

-Irish comedian Jimeion (pictured right) extols his comedy heroes ahead of his New Zealand tour.
+Irish comedian Jimeion (pictured left) extols his comedy heroes ahead of his New Zealand tour.
 He has picked Mitch Hedburg, Jimmy Carr and Stuart Francis.

 The Wellington artist (pictured right) talks about his recent time in Slovenia - he was invited to be part of an arts festival in this little known part of the world and describes it as life-changing.